ULHPC/ulhpc-docs/docs/connect/work.md

 Emacs has a wide range of features and modes that can be customized to suit your workflow.
 It is highly extensible and can be used for programming, writing, and more.

-### Nvim
+### NeoVim

-Nvim is a fork of Vim that aims to improve the user experience and add new features.
+NeoVim is a fork of Vim that aims to improve the user experience and add new features.
 It is compatible with Vim plugins and configurations but offers additional functionality and performance improvements.

 <!--neovin-install-start-->